roaked/roaked.github.io/content/docs/2code/6au/_index.md

 After cooking, the total product counter is incremented.
 The product should be unloaded from the elevator.
 After unloading, the "PVerde" button is pressed and the elevator returns to floor 0.
 When reaching floor 0, the cycle goes back to waiting for a new production order.

+{{< hint example >}}
+There are margin for improvements, such as: the usage of a single button to control the elevator could be improved by using separate buttons for each floor.
+This would make it easier to control the elevator and would reduce the risk of errors.
+Additionally, the use of a single counter to track the total number of products could be improved by using separate counters for each type of product.
+This would provide more information about the production process and would make it easier to identify any problems
+{{< /hint >}}

+### 2.2.
+Supervisor Cycle (Master)

+The supervisor cycle allows the normal activation and deactivation of the production cycle.
+It is responsible for initializing the four existing counters.
+The counters for each type of sauce accumulate values between several normal activations and deactivations of the production cycle.
+The total product counter is reset at each normal activation/deactivation.

+{{< hint warning >}}
+The initialization of the counters is a critical step in the supervisor cycle.
+It ensures that the counters are properly set to zero before the production process begins.
+This helps to ensure that the counts are accurate and reliable.
+Thus, the reset of the total product counter at each activation/deactivation is a useful feature.
+It allows the user to track the number of products produced in each individual cycle.
+This information can be used to monitor the efficiency of the production process and to identify any potential problems.
+{{< /hint >}}

+Activation is done through the "Start" switch, after ensuring that the production cycle is in its initial configuration.
+Normal deactivation is done by turning off the "Start" switch, when the cycle is in the waiting state for a new production order.
+In this problem, a new production order means the activation of the conveyor belt to start the transportation of raw material.
+While the cycle is in normal operation, the green light ("LVerde") is on.

 (Grafcet to add later)